The Peacock

 Dinner is a semi-formal affair, with attentive service and sparkling candles; you’ll want to dress up a bit and make an occasion of it.
 The unpretentious-looking menu belies the complexity of the beautifully constructed dishes, which mix British ingredients with quirky international influences.
 There’s also a selection of innovative vegetarian options and a comprehensive wine list.
 We started with fennel and crayfish soup and a delicate crab and cucumber gazpacho, before moving onto gnocchi with wild garlic, ceps and baby onions, and monkfish served with teriyaki pork belly, grilled lettuce and hazelnut butter.
 For dessert, we indulged in white chocolate and banana mousse with tangy raspberry sorbet and rich chocolate ganache, and that ice cream - smooth and sweet, with a lovely hint of saltiness.

 For lunch or a more relaxed evening meal, try the convivial bar, with its cosy fire, copper counter and a ceramic-tiled Peacock on one wall.
 It’s often packed with locals, and the reasonably-priced menu includes favourites such as battered haddock, rib-eye steak and lemon tart.
-Sundays see a different bar menu, which pays tribute to the decades-old tradition of Sunday lunch at The Peacock.
 If you’re heading out and about, packed lunches can be made up on request.
+Note that the restaurant and bar are closed for food on Sunday and Monday.

 An extensive breakfast buffet (included in the room rate) includes pastries, cold meats, cheeses, fruit, yoghurt, juices, cereals, waffles and maple syrup.
 You can also order cooked options for an additional charge - perhaps scrambled eggs with salmon, or a traditional Full English.
 And, if you’re feeling lazy, you can order breakfast in bed until 10.30am.